techidaily/site-ai-vdieo-software/source/_posts/2024-approved-besides-iphones-ipads-and-macbooks-apple-also-provides-some-fantastic-video-editing-software-here-is-a-full-list-of-the-apple-video-editing-so.md

  Mar 27, 2024• Proven solutions

 Chroma-key (also called "green screen") effects are a staple in video production.
-What [FCP X effect](https://tools.techidaily.com/wondershare/filmora/download/)does is allow you to make the background behind an actor transparent so you can place the actor into a different environment than a studio.
+What [FCP X effect](https://tools.techidaily.com/wondershare/filmora/download/) does is allow you to make the background behind an actor transparent so you can place the actor into a different environment than a studio.

 ---